mattmakai/fullstackpython.com/content/posts/170605-static-sites-pelican.markdown

 Successfully installed MarkupSafe-1.0 blinker-1.4 docutils-0.13.1 feedgenerator-1.9 jinja2-2.9.6 markdown-2.6.8 pelican-3.7.1 pygments-2.2.0 python-dateutil-2.6.0 pytz-2017.2 six-1.10.0 unidecode-0.4.20
 ```

-Now that our dependencies are installed we can start building our
+Now that our dependencies are installed into the virtualenv we can start
-static site.
+building our static site.

 ## Generate a Basic Site